-Ambitious, economy-boosting plans to create a university campus in Wigan town centre are this week unveiled.
+Ambitious plans to create a university campus in Wigan town centre unveiled

 The University of Bolton Group confirmed to the Wigan Observer this week that it is in talks with the board members of the former university technical college on Parson’s Walk to create a new campus accommodating up to 1,500 students and creating 50 jobs.

 The UTC closed its doors in the summer having not attracted enough teenagers to take up its vocational courses and amid bitter recriminations that it hadn’t received sufficient government funding.

 But left behind are state-of-the-art facilities including its famous “vertical farm” and process hall which looked too good an opportunity to miss for the Bolton institution.

 Deputy Vice-Chancellor Kondal Reddy Kandadi said: “The University of Bolton aims to work collaboratively with all stakeholders to develop the former Wigan UTC and its associated learning infrastructure into a vibrant, fully-fledged and sustainable University Campus facility and Centre of Excellence.